 Scotland and The Battle for Britain: Episode 2Available until Friday, 21st October 2016 01:35

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 What impact does alcohol have on the body?
-From a ‘hangover’ to cirrhosis this unit looks at the harmful effects of alcohol both in the short and long term.
+From a 'hangover' to cirrhosis this free course, Alcohol and human health, looks at the harmful effects of alcohol both in the short and long term.

 - discuss fetal alcohol syndrome, describing the main effects on the fetus and some of the factors that can make research into this disorder more complex.

 - Learning outcomes

 - 1 How alcohol causes short- and long-term harmful effects

 - 1.5 Fetal alcohol syndrome

 - 1.6 Treatment